• 12 min read

 Paid search is a straightforward way to generate your own leads, but isn’t necessarily as efficient as other solar lead gen tactics.
 To get started in paid search, you’ll need to be familiar with Google Ads and Microsoft Advertising (if you’re just starting out, see our Beginner’s Guide to Solar Marketing).

-Paid search isn’t about ranking high in every search: It’s about showing up in the right searches.
+Paid search isn’t about ranking high in every search; it’s about showing up in the right searches.
 Targeting blanket or generic search terms like “best solar installers” won’t get you far, but targeting local terms your personas are searching for will.
 Here are four ways to make your paid Google or Bing campaign poised for success:

 1. Regularly check keyword performance.
 If a keyword isn’t performing well within the last two to three months, get rid of it.
 Gain insight into how your competitors’ keywords are faring with Google Ad Auction Insights.
 If you don’t see one of your keywords listed, ask yourself this: Are your keywords a key differentiator driving meaningful traffic to your brand, or are they simply fluff?
 If you have a keyword that no one else is using but that is driving local traffic, keep it!